Forums

 Message

 <blockquote data-quote="4silverado" data-source="post: 16823" data-attributes="member: 428"><p>A couple of years ago, I decided that I'd like to have driving lights.
 I could never find any extra wiring like a lot of the forums mentioned might be there.
 No big deal as I've wired cars before.
 I cut the lower air dam using a drill bit (in the corners) and a box cutter.
 Ordered a set of replacement driving lights, a relay, and 2- light connectors.
-Already had a lighted switch in my stash box.
+Already had a lighted switch in my spare parts box.
 Where my truck is a 2 wheel drive, I used the useless pocket to the left of the steering wheel.
 I removed the back of the pocket and then added a piece of sheet styrene (used for plastic models).
 It's held in place with a couple of beads of black silicone.
 I went this way because, at the time, nothing was out there / cost too much and if it needed to be easily redone, it'd come apart easy.
 I'm a bit of a tightwad.
 I haven't taken it apart since I did it.</p><p></p><p>[ATTACH]805[/ATTACH][ATTACH]806[/ATTACH][ATTACH]807[/ATTACH][ATTACH]808[/ATTACH]</p></blockquote><p></p>

 [QUOTE="4silverado, post: 16823, member: 428"] A couple of years ago, I decided that I'd like to have driving lights.
 I could never find any extra wiring like a lot of the forums mentioned might be there.
 No big deal as I've wired cars before.
 I cut the lower air dam using a drill bit (in the corners) and a box cutter.
 Ordered a set of replacement driving lights, a relay, and 2- light connectors.
-Already had a lighted switch in my stash box.
+Already had a lighted switch in my spare parts box.
 Where my truck is a 2 wheel drive, I used the useless pocket to the left of the steering wheel.
 I removed the back of the pocket and then added a piece of sheet styrene (used for plastic models).
 It's held in place with a couple of beads of black silicone.
 I went this way because, at the time, nothing was out there / cost too much and if it needed to be easily redone, it'd come apart easy.
 I'm a bit of a tightwad.
 I haven't taken it apart since I did it.
 [ATTACH alt="20170827_103742.jpg"]805[/ATTACH][ATTACH alt="20190309_133915.jpg"]806[/ATTACH][ATTACH alt="20190309_133931.jpg"]807[/ATTACH][ATTACH alt="20190309_133946.jpg"]808[/ATTACH] [/QUOTE]

 Verification